An introduction to health economics: how should we finance and organize our health care systems

 About the course

-This day-long course shows how the tools of health economics can be used to understand the health and welfare implications of how our health care systems are funded and organized.
+This course shows how the tools of health economics can be used to understand the health and welfare implications of how our health care systems are funded and organized.
+The course is built around six lectures, supported by group exercises, scenario analyses and problem solving.
+There will be an in-class assessment comprising a set of multiple choice questions.

 Resource planning: how much capacity do we need?